CiscoSteve42/Notes/Linux/Linux Foundation/GettingStartedWithRust.md

 * **Explanation:**

-    1. We start by importing the necessary libraries. embedded_hal provides a hardware abstraction layer for embedded systems, and cortex_m::asm allows us to use ARM Cortex-M assembly macros, like the delay function we use for simulation.
+    1. We start by importing the necessary libraries. `embedded_hal` provides a hardware abstraction layer for embedded systems, and `cortex_m::asm` allows us to use ARM Cortex-M assembly macros, like the delay function we use for simulation.
-    2. We define a GpioController struct to represent the GPIO controller, which contains three MyGpioPin instances representing the individual pins (A, B, and C).
+    2. We define a `GpioController` struct to represent the GPIO controller, which contains three `MyGpioPin` instances representing the individual pins (A, B, and C).
-    3. We define a MyGpioPin struct to represent an individual GPIO pin.
-In this example, we use a simple boolean field is_on to describe whether the pin is high (on) or low (off).
+    3. We define a `MyGpioPin` struct to represent an individual GPIO pin.
+In this example, we use a simple boolean `field is_on` to describe whether the pin is high (on) or low (off).
-    4. The GpioController has functions to turn on and off specific LEDs (GPIO pins) by calling the respective set_high() and set_low() methods of the MyGpioPin struct.
+    4. The `GpioController` has functions to turn on and off specific LEDs (GPIO pins) by calling the respective `set_high()` and `set_low()` methods of the MyGpioPin struct.
-    5. We implement the OutputPin trait for MyGpioPin, part of the embedded_hal crate.
-The OutputPin trait provides methods to set the pin high or low.
+    5. We implement the `OutputPin` trait for `MyGpioPin`, part of the `embedded_hal` crate.
+The `OutputPin` trait provides methods to set the pin high or low.
 In our implementation, we simply update the is_on state and print a message to simulate the pin state change.
-    6. In the main() function, we create a new instance of the GpioController and turn on LED A. We then simulate the LED being on by delaying execution with the asm::delay() function.
+    6. In the main() function, we create a new instance of the GpioController and turn on LED A. We then simulate the LED being on by delaying execution with the `asm::delay()` function.
     7. Next, we turn off LED A and simulate.

 ### User Input Example